Kochi Sunday Market: Japan’s Biggest Open Air Market

 Hours: Sunrise to an hour before sunset

-With organic being the main concept, this market offers chemical-free produce, additive-free processed goods, and crafts made using natural materials.
-About 50 stalls gathered in a tree-filled park.
+This market offers chemical-free produce, additive-free foods, and crafts made using natural materials.
+About 50 stalls gather in a tree-filled park.

 Sunday Seaside Market - Open on the 2nd Sunday of the month

-Held in the port town of Kuroshio.
-Local produce, handmade processed foods and handicrafts are on offer.
-Live events and picture book storytelling are sometimes held at the market.
+Local produce, homemade foods and handicrafts are on offer.
+Sometimes they hold live music events and picture book storytelling.

 Place: 388 Irino, Kuroshio Town (next to the Tosa Seinan Daikibo Park Gymnasium)